Plant-Functional-Trait-Course/PFTC_template/raw_data/README.md

-Place the untouched raw data here as csv or txt formatted files.
-The R scripts for data curation go in the R folder.
+Place the untouched raw data here as csv or txt formatted file(s).
+The code for data curation should go in the folder named code.